tlevine/urchin/readme.md

 Directories are processed in a depth-first order.
 When a particular directory is processed, `setup` is sourced before everything else in the directory, including subdirectories.
-Set variables in the setup function t make them available to other files in the same directory.
+Export variables from the setup function to make them available to other files in the same directory.

 `teardown` is run after everything else in the directory.